This page will help you understand Colorado alcohol laws and avoid expensive fines or even jail. Not to mention time and legal costs.

 II.
 Other Alcohol Laws

 I. Minimum Age Laws

 Some young people seek part-time jobs.
 Many of these are in hospitality.
 Some involve alcohol.
 What ages must one be to hold them?
 What age to tend bar?
 To serve alcohol in a restaurant?
-Or to sell alcohol for off-site consumption?
+Or to sell alcohol for off-site drinking?

 Colorado alcohol laws permit adults age 18 or older to serve alcohol or tend bar.
 Someone at least 21 years of age must supervise them.
 The laws require sellers of alcohol to be at least age 21.
-However, adults 18 or older may sell 3.2% alcohol beer in stores for drinking off-premises.
+However, adults 18 or older may sell 3.2% alcohol beer in stores for drinking elsewhere.

 Using a false ID to buy alcohol is a crime.
 It is also a crime to give, lend, or sell a false ID.